 Each municipality in Volusia County employs its own Animal Control Department.
 This is a separate entity and not associated with Halifax Humane Society.
 However, many municipalities contract with local Humane Societies, such as HHS, to house stray animals that are picked up.
 When an animal is brought to HHS by Animal Control, we provide for that animal during a “Stray” period of a minimum of 3 days (the law requires a minimum of 72 hours) in hopes that an owner will retrieve their lost pet.
 If no owner comes forward, the animal becomes the property of the Humane Society.
 At this time, the animal is given an evaluation for general health and temperament.
 If the animal is deemed adoptable, it is placed in the adoption kennels.
 If the animal has an untreatable illness or is otherwise dangerous to people and other animals, it will be humanely euthanized.
-Exception to the minimum holding period of lost or stray animals would include those that are harboring contagious diseases or suffering from severe injuries.
+The exception to the minimum holding period of lost or stray animals would include those that are harboring contagious diseases or suffering from severe injuries.
 Under these conditions, euthanasia is often the most humane option.

 Many times the public will bring in animals they have found wandering loose.
 These animals are treated in the same manner as animals brought in by Animal Control.

 At this time, all owner surrenders require an appointment.
 Call 386-274-4703 ext.
 323 to request a surrender appointment.